Wood County, West Virginia: Geography

 According to the United States Census Bureau, the county has a total area of 377 sqmi, of which 366 sqmi is land and 11 sqmi (2.8%) is water.

 Wood County's northern and western boundary is the Ohio River.
 The Little Kanawha River flows northwestward through the county to its mouth at the Ohio River in Parkersburg.
-Tributaries of the Little Kanawha River in Wood County include Worthington Creek, Tygart Creek, and Walker Creek.
+Tributaries of the Little Kanawha River in Wood County include Worthington Creek, Tygart Creek, Beeson Run and Walker Creek.